Glimmer0x/6504TheIntelligentWeb/README.md

      2. `docker compose up --build`
 4. Open browser and enter pages as said before

-### Test
+### Swagger
-1. Swagger service: run the server and then open URL http://localhost:3000/api-docs
+Swagger service: run the server and then open URL http://localhost:3000/api-docs

+### Warning
+1. Unsolved bug: There is one bug about Knowledge graph history in local client.
+When a user enter the chat room.
+He will see all knowledge graph that stored in the indexedDB listed.
+2. Notice: please use different room name for different stories, unless the past annotation of last story in the room will be loaded from cache data.